KateMcGuane/magkapares/README.md

 ### Site owner's goal:

-The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.
+The site’s goal is to provide a fun and beginner friendly learning/memorization game.
-Potential features to include:

 ---